Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-05/README.md

 ### JavaScript Libraries

 - **Stimulus-Rails**
-  - A modest JavaScript framework for enhancing the behavior of HTML.
+  - A modest JavaScript framework for enhancing HTML behavior.

 - **Turbo-Rails**
   - Framework for building modern, fast, and reliable web applications by leveraging techniques like partial page updates.